CDCgov/ITF-Dashboard/README.md

 The ITF has also created several curated Power BI views of global data on the public CDC COVID Data Tracker (https://covid.cdc.gov/covid-data-tracker/#global-counts-rates) to communicate to the general public the types of analyses that CDC is conducting using international data.
 The code saved to this repository would be used to populate the data underlying those views in a Power BI Dashboard.

+## Processing Steps

+There are 3 steps in the processing pipeline:
+1. Pulling and processing data for all internal dashboards [(itf_dashboard/0_output_data.R)](https://github.com/CDCgov/ITF-Dashboard/blob/master/itf_dashboard/0_output_data.R)
+1. Pulling and processing data for all external dashboards [(covid_data_tracker/0_output_data.R)](https://github.com/CDCgov/ITF-Dashboard/blob/master/covid_data_tracker/0_output_data.R)
+1. Writing out data to Azure Data Lake [(export_data.R)](https://github.com/CDCgov/ITF-Dashboard/blob/master/.github/workflows/export_data.R)

+The GitHub Actions (GHA) workflow runs the first two at the same time and waits until they're complete to run the last one.

+- **Running the pipeline manually, you should ensure that you've run the first two data pull steps before attempting to export.**

+- If the data export script is successful, you should be able to see the files in Data Lake with an updated timestamp.

 ## GitHub Actions Workflow

 ### Scheduling